 Come and see maps, artefacts and panel displays about the history of waterways navigation from the time our earliest ancestors dared the Barrow.
 Watch video interviews with elders whose lives were entwined with the commercial waterways.
 History students: take up one of the open questions and have your work hosted here.
 Visit us ...the old way.
 Drop in.
 Make your own contributions.

-There’s eating and drinking in them!
-Two specials every day.
+Paula's special soups, salads, humus and falafels every day.
 Fresh ingredients, herbs and spices.
 Gluten-free and vegan options.
 Recipe book out soon.
 For daily updates, see our Facebook page.

 Something for for everyone

 We're proud to have Matt Quinlan and his team here bringing many decades of hospitality experience to your service.
 Matt offers options from delicious traditional sandwiches and pulled beef ciabattas to avocado and humus on sourdough, with a range of rare special salads in between.

 Our coffee is a Goodly Barrow special blend, certified by the Rainforest Alliance and Fairtrade.
 For tea, you have five choices, the specials coming from House of Teas in Tullow.
 Even the hot chocolate is exceptional.

 We have a wide variety of cakes and desserts.
 There are options for all diets.
 Most of our cakes come from the outstanding Carlow bakery, Émile Pâtissier